hyphacoop/ics-testnets/game-of-chains-2022/README.md

 * 👷 17.
 Sign on the last block of the Sputnik chain without having been jailed for downtime since the first block (2 point)
 * 👷 18.
 Create at least one custom consumer chain binary for a proposal that passes (5 points)
 * 👷 19.
 Submit at least one `create-consumer-chain` proposal for a chain that starts (5 points)
 * 👷 20.
-Submit at least one `stop-consumer-chain` proposal that results in the chain stopping at the specified height (5 points)
+Submit at least one `stop-consumer-chain` proposal that results in the chain stopping at the specified stop time (5 points)
 * 👷 21.
 Run a relayer between a provider and consumer chain that relays at least 500 validator set changes (20 points)
 * 👷 28.
 Assign a key on an existing consumer chain (1 point).
 * 👷 29.
 Assign a key on a new consumer chain (1 point).